bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 #### Answer

-ARIA stands for “Accessible Rich Internet Applications”, and is a technical specification created by the World Wide Web Consortium (W3C).
+ARIA stands for “Accessible Rich Internet Applications ", and is a technical specification created by the World Wide Web Consortium (W3C).
 Better known as WAI-ARIA, it provides additional HTML attributes in the development of web applications to offer people who use assistive technologies (AT) a more robust and interoperable experience with dynamic components.
 By providing the component’s role, name, and state, AT users can better understand how to interact with the component.
 WAI-ARIA should only be used when an HTML element equivalent is not available or lacks full browser or AT support.
 WAI-ARIA’s semantic markup coupled with JavaScript works to provide an understandable and interactive experience for people who use AT.

 An example using ARIA: